Siem Reap (Day 1) – Pub Street & Old Market

 US$3.25

 The Khmer curry, not to be confused with amok, comes with a small dollop of coconut cream on top.
-The curry flavor is nice and strong, although it still isn’t very spicy.
+The curry flavour is nice and strong, although it still isn’t very spicy.
 Is Khmer food just not meant to be too spicy?

 Children performing along Pub Street, Siem Reap